DiegoVilela/internalize/README.md

 # Internalize

+This project is an exercise to apply the concepts of the Django web framework and Python.

-The purpose of this project is to ease the transit of configuration item data between a small IT managed services provider (MSP) and its clients.
+The purpose of the app is to ease the transit of configuration item data between an IT managed services provider (MSP) and its clients.

 ## Workflow